Unit Overview

 Outcomes

-Students are able to (1) understand fundamental and emerging geospatial data techniques and technologies for a range of biophysical and social applications; (2) gain knowledge and experience in geospatial data collection and analysis techniques fundamental to human and physical geography, environmental sciences and planning; (3) formulate an innovative spatial data collection and analytic approaches to critically assess a real-world spatial problem; and (4) communicate the results of that investigation in both seminar and written forms.
+Students are able to (1) apply fundamental and emerging geospatial data analytic techniques and technologies for a range of biophysical and social applications; (2) demonstrate an understanding of geospatial data collection and analysis techniques that are fundamental to human and physical geography, environmental sciences, agriculture and planning; (3) formulate an innovative spatial data collection and analytic approaches to critically assess a real-world spatial problem; and (4) communicate the results of that investigation in oral or written forms.

 Assessment

-Indicative assessments in this unit are as follows: (1) three quizzes (each worth 10 per cent); (2) laboratory portfolio (tutorial assignments); and (3) geospatial data analysis project (written report and seminar).
+Indicative assessments in this unit are as follows: (1) quizzes ; (2) laboratory portfolio (tutorial assignments); and (3) geospatial data analysis project (written report and seminar).
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.